purdueLUG/old-website/content/pages/help.md

 Title: Getting Help

+# Office Hours
+  PLUG has office hours during the week.
+You can find us in *Lawson B128* at the following times:

+  - Tues.
+11:45a-1:15p : *Slater (Stafford)*

+  *updated spring 2019*

 # IRC

   We are available for contact in the `#purduelug` IRC channel on `irc.freenode.net`.
 Join with your favorite IRC client, or use the webchat below.